jbuckman/jbuckman.github.io/_posts/2022-09-07-recursively-self-improving-ai-is-already-here.md

 "Jane has eight apples.
 Charlie ate half of her apples.
 Now Jane has"- A small text box pops up on your screen.
 You dutifully type "four", and press enter.
-This brand new context/next-word pair gets dumped into a giant data warehouse, alongside thousands of similarly-collected pairs, and also the original GPT-3 dataset (i.e. assorted text scraped from the internet).
+This brand new context/next-word pair gets dumped into a giant data warehouse, alongside thousands of similarly-collected pairs, and also alongside the original GPT-3 dataset (i.e. assorted text scraped from the internet).
 Overnight, OpenAI finetunes GPT-3 on this new, enlarged dataset, and tomorrow, GPT-3 has become capable of doing math with apples.

 ---